jvandemo/angularjs-google-maps/readme.md

     <input type="text" gm-places-autocomplete="options" ng-model="modelName" />

-- *options*: optional, options you wish to pass to the directive (currently unused)
+- *options*: optional, options you wish to pass to the [`google.maps.places.Autocomplete`](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#Autocomplete) service.
+See the [`AutocompleteOptions` specifications](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#AutocompleteOptions) for a [complete list of available options](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#AutocompleteOptions).
 - *modelName*: optional, name of the model you wish to assign the resulting object to

 As soon as the user selects a place, the following happens: